zhoujingya/mojo/stdlib/docs/style-guide.md

 ```

 ### Import statements
-### Import statements

-- Explicitly import entities used (functions, structs, aliases), rather
-  than rely on transitive imports.
-- Import only what you use; in general, avoid using
 - Explicitly import entities used (functions, structs, aliases), rather
   than rely on transitive imports.
 - Import only what you use; in general, avoid using